the-catalystmc/hello-rails-back-end/README.md

-# hello-rails-back-end
+# README

- This exercise is going to entail the creation of a React front-end with a Rails back-end and connect them to display a random message.
-This is the back-end of the app.
+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...